On Choosing the Poems

 nothing significant had changed in Calvinist theology or diction with regard to sacramental understanding.
 A Young Communicant’s Catechism of 1830 reminded young converts … that sacraments were “seals of the covenant of grace” appointed by God “to be sacred signs, memorials, and pledges of his mercy to us through a crucified Jesus, he being the great surety and sacrifice, to which we are directed constantly to look for pardon, grace, and glory.

-Eberwein then reads the “Covenant gentians” as “a pledge of new birth following the apparent death of the botanical year,” which Dickinson depicts as the village “drifted deep, in Parian.”
+Eberwein then reads the “Covenant gentians” in this poem as “a pledge of new birth following the apparent death of the botanical year,” which Dickinson depicts as the village “drifted deep, in Parian.”
 The Lexicon defines Parian as: “Pure whiteness; color of exquisite white marble from the island of Paros in the Aegean Sea; [fig.] snow.”
 But Eberwein cautions, “Even though the promise it seals will continue, however, an actual sacrament concludes,” which is indicated by the last two lines where “Priests – adjust the Symbols – When Sacrament – is done.”
 The moment of “interchange between the material and spiritual worlds” is transient.

 perpetuate a fraud: the promise of Real Presence in their sacrament is not more valid than the promise of an eternal summer.
 Summer will cheat us again, says the speaker, just as the priest hoodwinks his flock with empty symbols.